 The program’s emphasis will be on leadership development, mentoring, and building collegial connections that can endure throughout the fellows’ careers.
 The retreat format will include a mix of structured discussions, small group meetings, and time for informal networking.
-Topics will reflect key themes from Terrance Keenan’s work and writings such as leadership, innovation, taking risks, and the creative deployment of resources available to grantmakers.
+Topics will reflect key themes from Terrance Keenan’s work and writings such as innovation, taking risks, and the creative deployment of resources available to grantmakers.

 For more information about the program, as well as the nomination process and selection criteria, refer to the backgrounder below: